sunfounder/arduino_starter_kit/docs/source/18_photoresistor.rst

 From the measurements, we have confirmed the photoconductive properties of the photoresistor: the stronger the light, the lower the resistance; the dimmer the light, the higher the resistance, which can reach several megaohms.

 9. Continue building the circuit.
-Connect one pin of the photoresistor to the negative terminal of the breadboard and the other pin to the A0 pin on the R3 board.
+Connect one pin of the photoresistor to the negative terminal of the breadboard and the other pin to the A0 pin on the Arduino Uno R3.

 .. image:: img/17_light_alarm_a0.png
     :width: 500